TL;DR

 .gstack/deploy-reports/.
 Session close-out written, classifying every change in the working tree by who made it. - ~15 minutes, including the ~10 minutes I spent fixing the production URL and auth allowlist.

-Every phase produced an artefact.
-The plan file fed /review.
-The review feedback fed /qa.
-The QA report fed /ship. /ship fed /land-and-deploy.
-No phase started with a fresh prompt; each one had receipts from the previous phase to work from.
-This is what “sprint structure” actually means in practice.
+Every phase produced a file that fed the next phase.
+No phase started from a fresh prompt; each had the receipts from the previous one to work from.

 Bubble wrap to shipped PR: roughly eight hours, with five moments of “the AI stopped and asked” and one genuinely embarrassing discovery.